GreallyLab/PE_Suzuki_et_al_2016/README.md

   "submission_htseq.union.out.txt"

 # file(s) request
-"angle_only_final.txt","batch.txt" and "submission_htseq.union.out.txt" are available upon a request.
+All files are available upon a request.